V-Sekai/manuals/decisions/20211031-bake-a-materialx-into-a-custom-godot-standardmaterial3d.md

-# Proposed: Bake a #materialx into a custom Godot StandardMaterial3D
+# Draft: Bake a #materialx into a custom Godot StandardMaterial3D

 ### Context and Problem Statement